beejjorgensen/cs344_curriculum/week06/project-6.md

 > address, albeit a little slower if it's not correctly aligned.
 Other
 > CPUs might crash on misaligned data accesses.

-We can safely assume that `sbrk()` gives us back an address that meets that requirement.
+We can safely assume that `mmap()` gives us back an address that meets that requirement.
 So that's good.

 But if someone asks for 37 bytes, that's going to throw us out of